-If a HIPAA violation is deemed criminal—for example, if HIPAA-protected information is stolen and knowingly obtain or disclose individually identifiable healthcare information—the DOJ will investigate, and offenders can face large fines and additional jail time depending on the severity of the offense.
+If a HIPAA violation is deemed criminal—for example, if HIPAA-protected information is stolen, or if a covered entity knowingly obtains or discloses PHI—the DOJ will investigate.
+Offenders can face large fines and additional jail time depending on the severity of the offense.

 Offenses committed under false pretenses can face fines up to $100,000 and 5 years in prison.

-Offenses committed with the intent to sell, transfer, or use healthcare information for commercial gain, personal gain, or malicious harm can bring fines of $250,000 and up to 10 years in prison.
+Offenses committed with the intent to sell, transfer, or use healthcare information for commercial or personal gain, or malicious harm can bring fines of $250,000 and up to 10 years in prison.

-Maintaining HIPAA compliance and meeting all regulations is critically important for covered entities in the healthcare industry because not only will you avoid fines and potential jail time, but a serious data breach can result in lost business, erosion of trust from patients, and irreparable harm to your reputation.
+Maintaining HIPAA compliance and meeting all regulations is critical for covered entities in the healthcare industry.
+This is not only because the consequences of a violation are fines and potential jail time, but also a serious data breach can result in lost business, erosion of trust from patients, and irreparable harm to your organization’s reputation.

 To learn more about HIPAA and what it takes to ensure your healthcare organization is compliant, download and review DOT Security’s helpful Checklist: What are the HIPAA Safeguards for Compliance?.